Damounet/AngularCucumberTesting/cucumber/features/README.md

 	    When I press the ‘latte’ button
 	    And I put ‘0.40’€ in the machine
 	    Then I can see that the ‘latte’ is prepared
-	    And I can drink it
+	    And I can drink my 'latte'
 ```

 ## Feature / User story environment